Justin-Insight/mymindteam.com/content/_index.md

         I know my challenges and need <span class="underline underline--secondary">support</span>.
       body: >-
-        Our multidisciplinary team is here to provide the personalized neurodivergent support you deserve.
+        Our empowering team is here to provide the professional support you deserve.
       service_points: |-
-        - Find learning styles that work for you.
+        * Find learning styles that work for you.
-        - Set up the accommodations you need.
+        * Set up the accommodations you need.
-        - Say goodbye to limitations.
+        * Say goodbye to limitations.
       button:
         enabled: true
         button_url: /remote-neurodivergent-treatment/